-Please see below a timeline of the main developments for the Women’s Land Army during World War One.
+The timeline below outlines the main developments in the history of the Women’s Land Army during the First World War.

 - The British Board of Agriculture established a Women’s Branch under its Director, Meriel Talbot.
 Its aim was: “increasing the supply of women workers on the land and of securing their efficiency and employment”